RanLuKenny/Summer-project-chip-test-program-on-Xilinx-Zedboard/README.md

 # How to run the program?
 -Download all the python script files and C files into Zedboard

--Run the python file (command.py) in terminal
+-Run the python file (command.py) in terminal and input some values by following the instruction on terminal

     # python command.py